matematicas visuales visual math

 Sections on a tetrahedron

-Special sections of a tetrahedron are rectangles (and even squares)
+Special sections of a tetrahedron are rectangles (and even squares).
+We can calculate the area of these cross-sections.

 Sections in the sphere